tadpol/node-red-contrib-exosite/README.md

 If node-red is running on a machine that also has [Gateway Engine](https://gateway-engine.exosite.io/index.html) (GWE) installed, you can select 'GWE' to access the Gateway Engine's device instance.

-A device instance in Murano needs to be in the 'notactivated' state so that it can be activated by the exosite node-red node.
+A device instance in Murano needs to be in the 'notactivated' or 'whitelisted' state so that it can be activated by the exosite node-red node.
 This happens when you create a new device in Murano.